 Fanatics has not yet submitted an S-1 filing to the SEC.
 When the company does, we’ll share it here.

 In the meantime, you can check out the most recent S-1 filings in our S-1 filings feed.

-Investors get excited when they identify companies riding extraordinary macroeconomic trends.
+Investors get excited when they identify companies riding extraordinary macroeconomic trends such as sports media, sports equipment makers, and apparel.
 This can lead us to private companies positioning to profit from massive opportunities.

 However, buying the stock early on can often prove difficult for retail investors.

 Though pre-IPO investing platforms have opened more opportunities, private equity investing is still primarily reserved for the ultra-wealthy, requiring millions to invest in seed and early funding rounds for disruptive companies.

 So if you pursue IPO shares and early equity, maintain reasonable expectations.
 However, if you identify several favorite IPO companies, you may eventually be able to invest in some of your target companies.